 - Is your home entertainment system NICAM-compatible?

 - Do you want a 42” TV?

-Sally, on the other hand, is smarter.
-She based her questions on your needs (current and future) and deducts the clues given from your answers down to the technical specifications you will
+Sally, on the other hand, based her questions on your needs (current and future).
+She deducts clues from your answers and matches them with the technical specification you will

-Now, is this the customer experience you offer when your customers look into purchasing your product online or through your sales tool?
-Do you have a Sally-system or a Tom-system?
+What kind of experience do you offer when your customers look into purchasing your products?
+Do you offer a Sally experience or a Tom experience?